Zelphy712/Thue-Interpreter/README.md

 # Thue-Interpreter
-A python command line interpreter for the esolang thue
+A python command line interpreter for the esolang thue as described [here](https://esolangs.org/wiki/Thue)